ibm-cloud-docs/vmware-service/vmaas/accessing-vcd-console.md

 # Accessing the VMware Cloud Director console
 {: #accessing-vcd-console}

 You can use the VMware Cloud Director console to configure and manage the {{site.data.keyword.vmware-service_full}} virtual data centers (VDCs).
-VMware workloads are created, deployed, and managed in the VMware Cloud Director console.
+VMware® workloads are created, deployed, and managed in the VMware Cloud Director console.

-You can access the VMware Cloud Director console from the VDC details page and you can complete the following tasks from the console:
+Access the VMware Cloud Director console from the VDC details page to complete the following tasks from the console.

-* VM templates upload
+* Virtual machine (VM) templates upload
 * vApp and VM deployment and management
 * Virtual network creation and management
 * Edge configuration and putting VMs on the public and private networks